 Many responders are too quick to move into the diagnosis phase of problem solving.
 If we move too quickly into diagnostics, we are likely to jump to conclusions, stop listening to the requestor, miss the fact that there is already a KCS article in the knowledge base, or miss the opportunity to learn from others' experiences in solving similar problems.
 KCS reinforces the need for the literal step to be the first step in the problem solving process.

 We are seeing better integration of the various systems the responders use to resolve issues.
 However, if systems are not integrated and we have to use multiple systems and screens to handle issues, this section is relevant.
-In environments where we need to use multiple applications to get the job done; for example, a case or incident management system that keeps track of the events, and a separate knowledge management system that houses the KCS article, it's helpful to design the KCS workflow to manage the conversation in order to minimize the need to jump back and forth between systems.
+In environments where we need to use multiple applications to get the job done - for example, a case or incident management system that keeps track of the events, and a separate knowledge management system that houses the KCS article - it's helpful to design the KCS workflow to manage the conversation in order to minimize the need to jump back and forth between systems.

 Problem solving is a collaborative process.
 Ask any responder what they do when they realize they are working on something new or unfamiliar and they will tell you they reach out to their peers: they collaborate.
 All too often they do it in spite of the traditional processes and escalation rules.
 What if our process and infrastructure facilitated collaboration instead of inhibited it?

-Support Analysts have collaborated for years using tools like email and instant messenger or just asking others nearby; the "prairie dog" support model (over the cubicle wall).
+Support Analysts have collaborated for years using tools like email and instant messenger or just asking others nearby: the "prairie dog" support model (over the cubicle wall).
 These are helpful but limited in their effectiveness.
 We are seeing some significant infrastructure improvements integrated into the responder user interface that facilitate collaboration.

 The opportunity to improve the effectiveness of collaboration lies in our ability to know things like availability, who knows what, and who is interested in what.
 Effective collaboration, or what we call Intelligent Swarming, is a function of relevance.
-By relevance we mean: for a given issue, we want to bring together the best resources we have (people and/or content) to solve the issue.
+By relevance we mean that for a given issue, we want to bring together the best resources we have (people and/or content) to solve the issue.
 To accomplish this we have to know something about the issue and something about our resources, content, and people.
 Earlier versions of KCS focused on capturing the collective experience of the organization in a KCS article (content).
 What is emerging is the idea of people profiles that capture both the experiences and interests of the people.

 Just as a search gives us access to the past experience of others through the KCS article, we could improve the relevance of collaboration by providing access to the people profiles.
 Where KCS helps connect people to content or knowledge for known issues, Intelligent Swarming helps connect people to people for new issues.